thedarkjester/P2PSwap/README.md

 After discussing agreed terms, `pI will set up the swap` with those terms.

-**`Super important note for pI`:** If pA doesn't accept the swap, pI can always retrieve their sent ETH if any and remove the swap.
+**`Super important note for pI`:** If pA doesn't accept the swap, pI can always retrieve their sent ETH if any and remove the swap. (`removeSwap` function)

-1. pI interacts with the swapper contract and gives the following information:
+1. pI interacts with the swapper contract and gives the following information: (`initiateSwap` function)

     a. pI's NFT Contract address